 - May end up spending more money throughout the system life cycle.

 - Data security is in the hands of the vendor.
 Some organizations may not find it suitable.

 - Less customizable in general because of the continuous upgrades

 - If you are having customization, you might need to continuously update those as new system update might break those customizations.

 2. On-Premises ERP

-The second type of ERP deployment is on-premises ERP.
+The second type of ERP deployment is on-premise ERP.

 An On-premises ERP system is a solution that is control and managed by your own IT infrastructure.
 This generally gives your company more room to customize your solution as per your needs.
 This is especially important to companies in specialized industries like certain types of manufacturing to manage their unique processes.

 Many organizations find ERP solutions on-premises more suitable as on-premise ERPs put more control in the hands of the organization, up to and including the security of its data.

 However, this can limit access to the server, and technologies like mobile ERP can pose an issue for on-premises deployments.
 These often require a third-party client to communicate between a mobile device and the on-premises software.